smile-soft/wchat/README.md

 Parameters:
 - `sid`: current session ID
 #### `session/continue`
-Continue active session.
+Active session continues.
 Emits after module initiation, when current session is active.

 Parameters:
 - `entity`: could be `user` or `agent`
 #### `session/join`
 Join active session.
-Emits when IPCC agent is joined session, aka cobrowsing initiated.
+Emits when IPCC agent is joined the session, aka cobrowsing initiated.
 #### `session/disjoin`
 Current session closed.
 #### `widget/load`
 Widget template is fully loaded, compiled and inserted to the DOM.

 Parameters:
-- `widget`: widget DOM node
+- `widget`: widget's DOM node
 #### `chat/start`
 Chat request was sent to the server and was accepted.

 Parameters:
 - `timeout`: time (in seconds) before the dialog would be closed
 #### `chat/close`
-Dialog closed
+Dialog closed.

 Parameters:
-- `rating`: agent's service rating set by the user
+- `rating`: agent's service rating that was set by the user
 #### `chat/send`
 An email message was sent.
 #### `chat/timeout`